Notes on the Geography of Zimbabwe: From Harare to Masvingo

 People buy firewood in posh American suburbs, but the wood there isn't hacked by axes, as it is here.
 Implication: the woodcutter can't afford a sharp saw, let alone a chainsaw.

 Where's that rural economist when we need him?
 Here's the problem: who can pay $4 for 25 pounds of potatoes?
 Answer: not the people who live around here.
-The buyers are people rich enough to drive cars.
+The buyers are people rich enough to hav cars.

 Despite the good news of traffic jams, the news in the countryside is bad, with cropland reverting to bush.